-How to Use Off Camera Flash for Daytime Portraits!
+Learn Why and How to Use Off Camera Flash for Daytime Portraits!

-When working out in the sun with little cover for shade you have two primary ways to take on the sun.
-First, you should expose for your subjects faces and overexpose the sky or background and second, you can use flash or reflectors to fill in shadows on their faces and retain the vibrant colors within the sky or background.
-The problem is quite often when using off camera flash for daytime portraits or using reflectors, an assistant is required to lend a helping hand and help light the subjects without being in the shot…
+When working out in the sun with little cover for shade, you have two primary ways to take on the sun.
+First, you can expose for your subject’s faces and overexpose the sky or background.
+Second, you can use flash or reflectors to fill in shadows on faces and retain the vibrant colors within the sky or background.
+But to use a reflector or use off camera flash for daytime portraits or, an assistant is often required.
+The assistant also needs to lend a helping hand and help light the subjects without being in the shot.

-In this written & video tutorial I am going to show you how to use off camera flash for daytime portraits without needing any assistant to help.
+In this written & video tutorial I am going to show you how to use off camera flash for daytime portraits without needing an assistant to help.
 It is surprisingly very simple – so read on!

 Whether you prefer to shoot natural light or not, it is important to know exactly how to make amazing photos within any type of lighting situation.

 The image on the left is without any flash being used and the image on the right is to show how the photo would look if using natural light only, exposing for their faces.
 Notice the photo on the right looking “natural” but yet the overall photo loosing some of its vibrancy.